linna/framework/README.md

 ## Task List for the next version

 ### High Priority
-- [ ] Reduce the technical debt
+- [ ] [IN PROGRESS] Reduce the technical debt
-- [ ] Complete the PHP 8.1 porting
+- [ ] [IN PROGRESS] Complete the PHP 8.1 porting
 - [X] Complete the updating and the review of the code comments
-- [ ] Create documentation for the site, api and articles about how to do things
+- [ ] [IN PROGRESS] Create documentation for the site, api and articles about how to do things
 - [X] Unify database session handlers
-- [ ] Update tests and do a deep code review for quality and security
+- [ ] [IN PROGRESS] Update tests and do a deep code review for quality and security
 - [ ] Check the name of arguments in methods where there is the implementation of an interface

 ### Less High Priority
-- [ ] Add support for Redis cache, for general cache and sessions
+- [X] Add support for Redis cache, for general cache and sessions
 - [X] Encryption for non standard session storage (redis, memcached, databases)
 - [ ] Router with PSR-7 support
 - [ ] More about Router